Tazing Dong

-Tazing Dong (also known as Bijoy) is a peak in Bangladesh.
-Officially, it is 1,280 metres high and claimed to the highest mountain in Bangladesh.
-It is located in the "Saichol Mountain ranges", Ruma Upazila, Bandarban District, southeastern of Bangladesh.
-Formerly, it was thought that Keokradong was the highest mountain in Bangladesh, but modern instruments have proved the claim to be wrong.
-Research proved that Saka Haphong is the highest peak in Bangladesh, but although this research is consistent with modern mapping, it is not recognised by authorities.
+Tazing Dong (also known as Bijoy) is a peak in Bangladesh, with an elevation of 830 m.
+It is located in the "Saichol Mountain ranges", Ruma Upazila, Bandarban District, in southeastern Bangladesh.
+It is sometimes incorrectly claimed to be the highest mountain in Bangladesh.
+The actual highest peak is the nearby Saka Haphong, with an elevation of approximately 1052 m.

 Geography

 Tazing Dong is located in the "Saichol Mountain ranges", Remakri Union, Ruma Upazila, Bandarban District, Bangladesh.
 It is 25 km from Upazila Sadar of Ruma Upazila.
 There is a tribal village near this peak.

 Etymology

-In the local tribal dialect, "Tazing" translates to "Big" or "Highest," while "Dong" means "Mountain" or "Peak."
+In the local tribal dialect, "tazing" translates to "big" or "highest," while "dong" means "mountain" or "peak."
 The name of the peak originates from these two words, and it has been officially designated as "Bijay Mountain."